Chemistry Courses

 The properties of colloids, surfaces, interfaces, and polymers will be discussed from a theoretical and an applied perspective.
 The course will begin with a qualitative description of the colloidal state, including the various types of colloids and their preparation and properties.
 Topics will include: experimental techniques used to determine colloidal properties; interfacial phenomena, including the measurement of surface and interfacial tension, the wetting of surfaces, and contact angles; and the properties of surface active agents, charged interfaces, and the stabilization of colloidal systems.

 Prerequisites: CHEM 231, 232.
 Three credits and laboratory.
-Offered in alternate years.
+Not offered in 2024/25.

 435 Introduction to Polymer Chemistry